-• Identify and address the SEND of students by implementing a graduated response using the Assess, Plan, Do, Review process in order to ensure that students with SEND receive appropriate support.
+- Identify and address the needs of students by implementing a graduated response using the Assess, Plan, Do, Review process in order to ensure that students with SEND receive appropriate support. - Ensure that all students with SEND are offered full access to a broad, balanced and appropriate mainstream curriculum that sets high expectations for every student whatever their prior attainment. - Provide for the individual needs of all students with SEND and ensure their progress in mainstream education, alongside students who do not have SEND, is maximised so that they can achieve to their full potential - Ensure that the needs of students with SEND are identified, assessed, provided for and regularly reviewed. - Take the views, wishes and feelings of the young person into account, and involve them as fully as possible in decision making about their own education.

-- Ensure that all students with SEND are offered full access to a broad, balanced and appropriate mainstream curriculum that sets high expectations for every student whatever their prior attainment. - Provide for the individual needs of all students with SEND and ensure their progress in mainstream education, alongside students who do not have SEND, in order to maximise their achievement. - Ensure that the needs of students with SEND are identified, assessed, provided for and regularly reviewed. - Take the views, wishes and feelings of the young person into account, and involve them as fully as possible in decision making about their own education. - Work in partnership with parents/carers to enable them to make an active, empowered and informed contribution to their son/daughter's education. - Designate a teacher responsible for the coordinating of SEND provision i.e. SENDCO - Review the Tavistock College School Offer for SEND (Report) annually and publish the Report on its website.
+- Work in partnership with parents/carers to enable them to make an active, empowered and informed contribution to their young person's education. - Designate a teacher responsible for the coordinating of SEND provision i.e. DoS / SENDCo - Review the Tavistock College School Offer for SEND (Report) annually and publish the Report on its website.